Categories

 In order to impress upon his disciples that the kingdom of God was not going to display itself instantly, Jesus told them the parable of the Minas in which a man of noble birth, before going away to secure kingly power for himself, summoned ten slaves of his and gave them ten minas and told them, “Do business until I come.”
 (Luke 19:11-27)

 In the parable, all but one did business and increased the master’s holdings.
-This does not sound like there needed to be a revival shortly before the master returned.
+This does not sound like his slaves went inactive and there needed to be a revival shortly before the master returned.
 Furthermore, who gets to decide who the anointed Christians are in the late 1800”s?
 If this were Mormon’s writing the story they could claim it was Joseph Smith.
 Adventists could claim it was William Miller or Ellen G. White.
-But what does Jesus say?
+But note what Jesus has to say in his illustration of the wheat and the weeds:

 Notice that in the parable Jesus says the reapers are not men but angels.
 In fact, earlier in the parable the master is asked by his slaves what they should do about the weeds: